Independence-class littoral combat ship: Small Surface Combatant

 In December 2014, the Navy's recommendation to base the Small Surface Combatant on upgraded versions of both Independence and Freedom LCSs was accepted.
 The SSC is an attempt by the Navy to increase the LCS' firepower and protection.
 Although Austal submitted improvements including vertical launch systems, 76 mm guns, and advanced combat systems and sensors, the Navy opted to keep the 57 mm gun, not add a VLS, and chose to add an upgraded 3-D radar.
 Other changes included installation of an unspecified over-the-horizon missile, Mark 38 25 mm guns, a torpedo countermeasures system, a multifunction towed array system, installation of a SeaRAM launcher (on the Freedom class), an upgraded countermeasures decoy system, an upgraded electronic warfare system, armor added to vital spaces, and improved signature management.

-The SSC focus's on Surface Warfare (SUW) and Anti-submarine Warfare (ASW) with these additions, as well as retaining all other features of their mission packages.
+The SSC focuses on Surface Warfare (SUW) and Anti-submarine Warfare (ASW) with these additions, as well as retaining all other features of their mission packages.
 The SSC is not required to perform Mine Counter Measures (MCM), which continues to be handled by the LCS.
 The vessels will retain a degree of modularity to concentrate on one mission set and will still have mission bays, although they may be reduced.
 SSC vessels were planned to begin procurement by 2019, and was being investigated if the enhancements could be added to existing LCS hulls.